 As a community based orchestra, the principal aims of TWSO are to advance education, public understanding and appreciation of the arts through the promotion of and participation in concerts, workshops, musical performances and composition.
 The Orchestra encourages and fosters musical activities in all forms in the community, provides an excellent opportunity for players at all levels to gain valuable experience and consistently brings high standards of performance to the public of the Waikato and beyond.

 A highlight of the TWSO year is the Sunset Symphony Concert as a part of the Hamilton Gardens Arts Festival which has around 4000 attendees on ‘the lawn’, as well as the Education Concert Series for school students in years 3-8.
-In 2016 we had more than 1500 children attend our three concerts at Clarence St Theatre.
+In 2017 more than 1200 children attended our three concerts, and they were livestreamed around the world for the very first time with more than 200 groups joining us online.

 Trust Waikato enjoys collaborations with Hamilton based Cantando choir, as well as local and national soloists including Anna Hawkins, Bill Stoneham and Andrew Beer.